 - Key ways to protect yourself and others

 - Wear a mask

 - Use basic hygiene

-Read more about the COVID-19 Protection Framework on the Unite Against COVID-19 website.
+Read more below and view messages on how to prepare and stay safe on the Unite Against COVID-19 website.

-Basic hygiene measures include good hand hygiene, cough and sneeze etiquette, avoid touching your face, and clean surfaces.
+Basic hygiene measures include good hand hygiene, cough and sneeze etiquette, avoiding touching your face, and cleaning surfaces.